adm-vietnam/adm-vietnam.github.io/pages/Notification.md

 ---
-title: The website is MOVED
+title: The website is <a href="https://institute.vinbigdata.org/programs/application-driven-mathematics/">MOVED</a>
 description:
 permalink: /
 ---